Mark Kelly (footballer, born 1969)

-Mark Kelly (born 27 November 1969 in Basingstoke) is a former professional footballer who played for Portsmouth and also won four caps for the Republic of Ireland.
+Mark Kelly (born 27 November 1969) is a former professional footballer who played as a winger for Portsmouth.
+Born in England, he won four caps for the Republic of Ireland.

 Club career

+Kelly was born in Basingstoke.
 Portsmouth manager Alan Ball described the 18-year-old Kelly as "the next George Best" but despite some exciting performances a series of injuries prevented him from becoming fully established in the first team.
 He made his debut for Portsmouth as a substitute away to West Ham United in February 1988.

 He never recovered from a serious knee injury sustained in 1991 and was forced to retire a year later, after a brief trial at Tottenham Hotspur in a bid to resurrect his career.
 Later he played part-time for Sligo Rovers and Farnborough Town.